NodejsHouston/vinyl.it/README.md

 https://github.com/bartve/disconnect

 Each vinyl.it branch will explore various front end UI and node.js frameworks as we become interested in them.
 However all flavors of vinyl.it will take full advantage of the complete Discogs.com API features which are listed here but not limited to:

 Database Omni-Search for:
--Releases
+- Releases
--Release Credits
+- Release Credits
--Artists
--Label
--Track
--Year
--Cat.
+- Artists
+- Label
+- Track
+- Year
+- Cat.
 No.
--Genre
--Style
+- Genre
+- Style

-Discogs User oAuth handshake for gaining access to standard CRUD operations for -User Profile
+Discogs User oAuth handshake for gaining access to standard CRUD operations for
+- User Profile
--User Collections
+- User Collections
--Want Lists
+- Want Lists
--Market Place listings
+- Market Place listings

 ### Tasks